brodieG/r2c/README.md

   generating C++ and interfacing it with R.

-Most of these seem capable of computing iterated statistics in some form, and experienced users can likely achieve it with some work, but it will be difficult for someone familiar only with R.
+Most of these seem capable of computing iterated statistics in some form, and experienced users can likely achieve it with some work, but it will likely be difficult for someone familiar only with R.

 Finally, [`{inline}`][7] and [`{Rcpp}`[16] allow you to write code in C/C++ and easily interface it with R.